Priority 1: Know who grows it

 ---

-Pictured below: Gabriela Delgado teaches us about the soil in Alta Verapaz, Guatemala ||| Lauren stands with the team at FEDECOVERA in CobĂĄn, Guatemala ||| Mr. AgustĂn Pan enjoys fresh cacao from his farm in Alta Verapaz, Guatemala
+Pictured below: Gabriela Delgado teaches us about the soil in Alta Verapaz, Guatemala ||| Lauren stands with the team at FEDECOVERA in Cobán, Guatemala ||| Mr. Agustín Pan enjoys fresh cacao from his farm in Alta Verapaz, Guatemala

-We work to minimize the number of middle-men between us and the farmer, a strategy known as "direct trade."
 Shorter supply chains mean there is more "juice" in the economic "orange" for the farmers and fermenters.
-And because of this, farmers who sell their cacao directly typically receive a price per kilogram above "fair trade" standards.
+And because of this, farmers who sell their cacao directly typically receive a price per kilogram that is 30% to 100% above than "fair trade" standards.

 - Our shortest supply chain has zero intermediaries: when we need a fresh bag of cacao, we send a money wire to their bank account in Quito, Ecuador.